First published 05/02 R. Kwas Revisions ongoing [ Comments added. ]

 as a secondary use for the instrument securing hardware (giving continuous

 conductive path down to Dashboard metal)...but there might have been variations

 from the factory or mechanics which came along later...so remember: The Wiring

 Diagram Color Code is your friend...use wiring colors to verify you have indeed

-The term Volvo is used here for reference only.
-I have no affiliation with this company, other than to try to keep their products including subsystems working for me, and to help other enthusiasts try to do the same.
-The results presented here are from my own experience, and can be used (or not, and used strictly for your amusement!) at your discretion.
-As with any recipe, your results may vary!
-As always, if you can supply corrections, or additional objective information or experience, I will consider it, and consider working it into the next revision of this article...along with likely the odd metaphor and maybe wise-a** comment.
+External material is attributed.
+The terms Volvo and Smiths are used here for reference only.
+I have no affiliation with either company, other than to try to keep their products including subsystems working for me, and to help other enthusiasts try to do the same.
+The results and highly opinionated impressions presented here are from my own carefully considered experience, and can be used (or not, and used strictly for your amusement!) or ridiculed, at your discretion and risk!
+As with any recipe, your results may vary, and as always, if you can supply corrections, or additional objective information or experience, I will consider it, and consider working it into the next revision of this article...along with likely the odd metaphor and maybe wise-a** comment.